Gas Operator Qualification Membership

 (2) Please send application via email to GOQmembership@plumbingfoundation.nyc (preferred!) -OR- fax to 212-481-7185.
 DO NOT MAIL OR DELIVER IN PERSON.

 (3) In your email or fax, please indicate whether you are a union (Plumbers Union Local #1) firm or a non-union firm.
 This matters for where we send you for training.
-NOTE: Persons employed by a signatory firm with Local #1 and even members of Plumbers Local #1 does not necessarily mean people are eligible for training at Local 1 Trade Education Facility.
-Only persons who contribute into the “U.A.
-Plumbers Local No. 1 Trade Education Fund” are permitted to be trained there.
-According to Plumbing Industry Board, if you are not a contributor into the Trade Education Fund, you will be invoiced the going industry rate (separate cost from GOQ membership) for OQ training to allow for training at Local 1 Trade Education Facility.
-The processing of your training paperwork and ability to become operator qualified is conditional based on payment.
+NOTE: Persons employed by a signatory firm with Local #1 and even those licensees that are Plumbers Local #1 signatory contractors are not necessarily eligible for training at Local 1 Trade Education Facility.
+Only persons who contribute a certain number of hours into the “U.A.
+Plumbers Local No. 1 Trade Education Fund” and are covered employees under the CBA are permitted to be trained there.
+If you are a civil service employee and a licensed plumber, you would have to be sponsored and paid for by your employer to be eligible for training.

 (4) For payment, we will send you an invoice.
 Once you receive the invoice, you will be asked to either pay through PayPal -OR- send a check via regular mail to: The Plumbing Foundation City of New York, Inc., 535 8th Ave, 17th Floor, New York, NY 10018